-The mental toll of Silicon Valley’s quest
+The mental toll of Silicon Valley’s quest for glory

 Bleary-eyed and frantic, I found perhaps the only hidden corner of the office and pulled my laptop closer.
 After a Mouse Trap-esque hunt through my insurance company’s webpage, I finally found my policy’s mental health services.